e22m4u/js-repository/README.md

 ### order

 The parameter orders the selection by specified model properties.
-Reverse order direction can be set with the `DESC` postfix in the property name.
+Reverse order can be specified with the `DESC` suffix in the property name.

 **Examples**